-Figure V.3 LATIN AMERICA (SELECTED COUNTRIES): PEOPLE AGED 60 AND OVER LIVING ALONE, 1980, 1990 AND 2000
+Figure V.3 LATIN AMERICA (SELECTED COUNTRIES): PERSONS AGED 60 AND OVER LIVING ALONE, 1980, 1990 AND 2000 (Percentages)

-Source: National population censuses and microdata processed by the Latin American and Caribbean Demographic Centre (CELADE) - Population Division of ECLAC.
+Source: Latin American and Caribbean Demographic Centre (CELADE) - Population Division of ECLAC, on the basis of processing of national population censuses and microdata.

-Figure V.4 LATIN AMERICA (SELECTED COUNTRIES): PEOPLE AGED 60 AND OVER LIVING ALONE,
+Figure V.4 LATIN AMERICA (SELECTED COUNTRIES): PERSONS AGED 60 AND OVER LIVING ALONE, URBAN AND RURAL AREAS, 2000 (Percentages)

-Source: National population censuses and microdata processed by the Latin American and Caribbean Demographic Centre (CELADE) - Population Division of ECLAC.
+Source: Latin American and Caribbean Demographic Centre (CELADE) - Population Division of ECLAC, on the basis of special processing of national population censuses and microdata.

-There are subregional differences in the percentages of older people living alone.
+There are subregional differences in the percentages of older persons living alone.
 Independent living is more prevalent in the Caribbean than in South and Central America, where the figures are considerably lower (United Nations, 2006b).
-In any event, in the region as a whole, there are fewer older people living alone than in other parts of the world.
-According to data from the United Nations Population Division (United Nations, 2006b), this type of household represents 9% of all households containing older people, a percentage very close to that seen in Africa (8%) and Asia (7%), whereas the figure in Europe and North America is 26%.
+In any event, in the region as a whole, there are fewer older persons living alone than in other parts of the world.
+According to data from the United Nations Population Division (United Nations, 2006b), this type of household represents 9% of all households containing older persons, a percentage very close to that seen in Africa (8%) and Asia (7%), whereas the figure in Europe and North America is 26%.

-Looking beyond the figures, the main difference between older people living alone in the region and in the developed countries is that in the latter they are more likely to live alone as a matter of choice and conditions are favourable to this type of arrangement.
-In Latin America and the Caribbean, on the other hand, living alone may represent a risk for older people lacking a better choice (Saad, 2004).
+Looking beyond the figures, the main difference between older persons living alone in the region and in the developed countries is that in the latter they are more likely to live alone as a matter of choice and conditions are favourable to this type of arrangement.
+In Latin America and the Caribbean, on the other hand, living alone may represent a risk for older persons lacking a better choice (Saad, 2004).